ThisIsVenkatesh/Normality-Tests/README.md

 # Normality-Tests
-Methods to check the data sample is Gaussian distributed or not in python
+Methods to check the data sample is Gaussian distributed or not, in python